teauxfu/brdsa.github.io/README.md

 ## Why Svelte specifically?

+TODO list some other tech specs to consider like build output size or some of the SEO features baked into SvelteKit

 pros
 - we can continue to build with a GitHub action and host on GitHub Pages
 - we can retain all our existing Markdown pages, and continue using Markdown to add content